 "WHAT OTHERS ARE SAYING..."

-The following are unsolicited comments from individuals after reading or hearing about the "FACE of the GOD-Man" article, on which the book, The Keramion, Lost and Found, is based:
+The following are unsolicited comments from individuals after reading or hearing about the "FACE of the GOD-Man" article, upon which the book, The Keramion, Lost and Found, is based:

 - “Congratulations on a line of enquiry and depth of investigation worthy of Sherlock at his best.
 I look forward to reading the final manuscript.” - David Rolfe, British Academy Award-winning Filmmaker.